Sidechain compression is a powerful and creative technique in audio mixing that can have both drastic and subtle effects in improving an overall mix.

 Before we talk about the technique of sidechain compression, let’s first cover our bases and develop an understanding of dynamic range compression (typically referred to simply as “compression”).

-Compression, as the name suggests, is the process of reducing the dynamic range of an audio signal.
+As the name suggests, compression is the process of reducing the dynamic range of an audio signal.
 In other words, compression is the process of reducing the difference in amplitude between the highest and lowest points of the audio signal.

 A compressor, then, is an audio device (analog or digital) that produces this effect.